Walkabout Travel Gear

-Walkabout Travel Gear was an online retailer of travel accessories and one of the first companies to sell on the Internet.
+Walkabout Travel Gear was an online retailer of travel accessories that was, at the time, one of few companies to begin selling on the Internet.
 The company went online in November 1995.
 The first capture by archive.org was on December 23, 1996.
 The domain name "walkabouttravelgear.com" was not secured until early 1996.
 The internet address upon startup was xmission.com/~walkgear/walk.htm.
 A printout of the website dated June 29, 1996, is available.

 Founding

-Walkabout Travel Gear was founded by Gia and Bradford Boyle.
+Walkabout Travel Gear was founded by Gia and Bradford Grant Boyle.
 Their original inspiration came on March 3, 1995, on the island of Malta.
-While on a European backpacking trip, the couple realized no travel gear company was targeting independent, budget travellers.
+While on a European backpacking trip, the couple noticed there was a lack of travel gear companies targeting independent travellers on a budget.
 They cut their journey short, returning home to Salt Lake City, Utah.
-They used their remaining savings to research and purchase inventory and produce a print catalog.
-The catalog was designed to capture the excitement as well as the cost consciousness of budget, independent travel.
-Bradford Boyle had previous graphics experience.
+They used their remaining savings to research, purchase inventory, and produce a print catalog.
+The catalog was designed to capture the practicality as well as the cost consciousness of the products.
+Bradford Grant Boyle had previous graphics experience.

 The novelty of an internet business plus Walkabout Travel Gear's niche market quickly caught the attention of Utah then national media.
 Deseret News ran an article in early 1996, and KSL-TV television included them in its weekly business show.
 National publications including the Wall Street Journal, New York Times, Los Angeles Times, and Fortune Small Business mentioned the company.
 The walkabouttravelgear.com website won awards including Point's Top 5% of All Websites and Top Shopping Site Award by the All-Internet Shopping Site Directory.